Anger rises as California utility imposes more blackouts

 SANTA ROSA, Calif.
 (AP) — Frustration and anger mounted across Northern California as the state’s biggest utility began another round of fire-prevention blackouts Tuesday that could leave millions of people without electricity, some for five days or longer.

 The shut-offs, aimed at keeping windblown electrical equipment from sparking wildfires, came as fire crews raced to contain two major blazes in Northern and Southern California before the winds picked up again.
-The fires have destroyed dozens of homes in Los Angeles and in Sonoma County wine country and in the hills of Los Angeles.
+The fires have destroyed dozens of homes in Sonoma County wine country and in the hills of Los Angeles.

-The blackout Tuesday was the third in a week and the fourth in a month.
+The blackout Tuesday was PG&E’s third in a week and the fourth in a month.
 It included the Sierra Nevada foothills and parts of well-to-do Marin County, population 260,000, north of San Francisco.
-Many people in the county have been without power since Saturday.
+Many people in Marin have been without power since Saturday.

 People searched for places to charge cellphones and stocked up on ice after PG&E gave warning.